Denver Child Custody Lawyer

 Recognizes that circumstances can change, Colorado statute, C.R.S.
 14-10-131, authorizes modifications to decision-making orders until a child reaches 18 years of age.
 Typically modifications will only occur if the current decision-making scheme poses a physical or emotional danger to the child.

-At Plog & Stein, P.C., we believe that resolving your legal issues regarding parenting time or decision-making via agreement is generally best, as it allows our clients to dictate their own futures.
+Just as the law treats parents the same, whether married or not, at Plog & Stein, P.C., our unmarried parents lawyer believes that resolving your legal issues regarding parenting time or decision-making via agreement is generally best, as it allows our clients to dictate their own futures.
 Again, not all cases settle and we will be prepared, in those instances, to take your matter to court.
-Contact our divorce lawyer in Denver to discuss your custody case.
+Contact our unmarried parents attorney to discuss your custody case.

 We Can Also Help with Non-Traditional Custody Cases

 While most custody matters arise in a divorce or allocation of parental responsibilities case between the parents, custody issues can also be litigated in paternity cases or when a non-parent, third party seeks custody.
 Likewise, when there has been a case involving the custody of a child, grandparents (and great-grandparents) also have the statutory right to seek visitation.

 - Paternity Cases: When paternity has not been established or disputes agree as to the paternity of a child, either parent, or potential parent, can file a paternity action under C.R.S.
 Title 19, Article 4.
 Thought the best interest standards still apply, paternity cases are litigated under a different set of juvenile law rules.
 Once paternity is established, generally, through DNA testing, the court can enter visitation and legal custody orders.